gpuweb/gpuweb/design/UsageValidationRules.md

  - (Maybe `STORAGE_TEXEL` and `UNIFORM_TEXEL`?)

 Textures have the following usages:
- - `OUTPUT_ATTACHMENT` for the subresources referenced by `WebGPURenderPassDescriptor`
+ - `RENDER_ATTACHMENT` for the subresources referenced by `WebGPURenderPassDescriptor`
  - `SAMPLED` and `STORAGE` for subresources corresponding to the image views referenced by bindgroups passed to `setBindGroup`, with the usage corresponding to the binding's type.
  - `COPY_SRC` for textures used as the copy source of various commands.
  - `COPY_DST` for textures used as the copy destination of various commands.